 One of the applications it includes is gnuplot, a software application by means of which function graphics can be generated and that integrates perfectly with the development language proposed by Octave.

-To launch any instruction, Octave provides a command line terminal that allows interactive and batch launching with ease.
+To launch any instruction, Octave provides a command-line terminal that allows interactive and batch launching with ease.

-The programming language used in Octave is C++ and it also allows the STL library, but the truth is that the syntax in which the applications are programed and how the calculations are carried out is very similar to MATLAB, considered as the commercial equivalent of this application.
+The programming language used in Octave is C++ and it also allows the STL library, but the truth is that the syntax in which the applications are programmed and how the calculations are carried out is very similar to MATLAB, considered as the commercial equivalent of this application.

 My name is Leticia.
 I really like movies, television, and music.
 That is why I studied Audiovisual Communication.
 In the beginning, I wanted to work in movies, but I ended up on television.
 Then, I went from being behind the cameras to being in...